Motokaptia/ember-cli-prerender/README.md

 `npm run build`

-This will build your app, prerender it and generate sitemap files along with prerendered HTML files.
+This will build your app, prerender it and generate sitemap files along with prerendered HTML files in your `/dist` directory.

 ### Optional settings for advanced usage